 But here's what that study didn't fully capture, at least not in the way I've lived it: the lower middle class occupies a particular psychological no-man's-land.
 You're not poor enough for anyone to notice your struggle.
 You're not comfortable enough to stop noticing it yourself.
 You exist in a narrow corridor where the performance of normalcy is the work—and the work never clocks out.

-My mother ironed our school clothes every morning.
+My mom ironed our school clothes every morning.
 Not because she loved ironing.
 Because wrinkled clothes were a tell.
 A signal.
 She understood something instinctively that researchers at the University of Virginia later documented—that people make rapid, often unconscious judgments about socioeconomic status based on appearance cues, and those judgments shape how you're treated in virtually every interaction.
-My mother couldn't control our bank account.
-She could control the crease in our pants.

 That's the inheritance.
 Not poverty.
 Not wealth.
 The management of perception.